Three Rivers Planning and Development District, Inc. Divisions

 Medicaid Waiver: Our Medicaid Waiver Division offers home and community-based services to eligible individuals living in Calhoun, Chickasaw, Itawamba, Lafayette, Lee, Monroe, Pontotoc, and Union counties in northeast Mississippi.
 Medicaid Waiver teams consisting of a registered nurse and a licensed social worker are responsible for setting up and brokering services for clients.
 The teams monitor, assess, and review each client's plan of care on a monthly basis in the person's home and amend the plan of care to meet the needs of the client and his/her caregiver (if applicable).
 On average, each Medicaid Waiver team serves 100 clients per month.
 Three Rivers also is a Mississippi Division of Medicaid Bridge to Independence (B2I) provider.
 Three Rivers' trained Community Navigator will help residents of nursing homes and ICF/MRs plan for a transition from a facility to a home in the community.

-Research and Development: Our Research and Development Division produces the region's comprehensive economic development strategy (CEDS) and provides services and support in areas such as planning, design (web, graphic, etc.), demography, geographic information systems (GIS), and redistricting.
-Among other activities, the Division provides assistance to Three Rivers and its partners in the development of presentations, proposals, analyses, forms, and other economic and community development tools.
+Research and Analysis: Our Research and Analysis Division produces the region's comprehensive economic development strategy (CEDS) and provides services and support in areas such as planning, design (web, graphic, etc.), demography, geographic information systems (GIS), and redistricting.
+Among other activities, the division provides assistance to Three Rivers and its partners in the development of presentations, proposals, analyses, forms, and other economic and community development tools.

 Solid Waste Fee Billing: Three Rivers Planning and Development District began solid waste fee billing services in October 1993 utilizing software written by one of its employees.
 The primary responsibilities of the Solid Waste Fee Billing Division include maintaining and updating each county's customer database, opening, balancing, and posting collections, printing and mailing monthly statements, and providing each county reports related to collections and delinquency.